antivirusakash/nutriscan-documentation/docs/guide/comparison.md

 **Recognition Experience:**

 1. **With NutriScan:**
-   - Simply take a photo of any Indian dish
+   - Simply take a photo of any dish
    - AI identifies dish with 95%+ accuracy
    - Automatic nutrient breakdown
    - Recognizes regional variations